Guide

 Key takeaways

-• Register with the Customs Declaration Service (CDS) and include your EORI number, UK VAT registration number, and enter 'G' in box 47e on customs declarations to use postponed VAT accounting for imports.
+• Register with the Customs Declaration Service (CDS) before you import, and enter your EORI number, VAT registration number, and the code 'G' in box 47e of your customs declaration to activate the scheme.

 What is postponed VAT accounting?